-Natalia Mamonova is a Research Fellow at the Russia and Eurasia Programme, Swedish Institute of International Affairs (UI).
+Natalia Mamonova is an Associate Research Fellow at the Global Politics and Security Programme at the Swedish Institute of International Affairs (UI).

 Natalia’s research interests primarily focus on contemporary grassroots politics in post-socialist Eastern Europe.
 She studies the political behaviour of ordinary people who live far from capital cities.
 Much of her work focuses on agrarian populism, rural social movements, food sovereignty, everyday (hidden) resistance, right-wing movements and state-society relations in post-socialist settings.